polyaxon/polyaxon/site/integrations/acr.md

 You can easily add many private registries to Polyaxon.
 In order to push private docker images to ACR, you need to set access credentials.

-## Create a service principle and ArcPush
+## Create a service principal and ArcPush

 To use Azure Container Registry (ACR), you will need to provide proper credentials.
 You can do so by creating a [Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals)